OUR TEAM

 LEGACY LAMB

-EXECUTIVE DIRECTORA vocal community advocate for more than 15 years in Whatcom County, Cat is an experienced community builder who believes that equitable food access can stabilize families, support local farms, and build a healthier, more resilient Whatcom County.
+DIRECTOR OF SPECIAL PROJECTSA vocal community advocate for more than 15 years in Whatcom County, Cat is an experienced community builder who believes that equitable food access can stabilize families, support local farms, and build a healthier, more resilient Whatcom County.

 Cat also manages a 10-acre north-Bellingham sheep farm and grass-fed lamb business: Legacy Lamb. -